CZv57ep/test-first/README.rst

     import mergeron.core.proportions_tests as prci

 A recent version of Paul Tol's python module, :mod:`tol_colors.py` is redistributed within this package.
-Other than re-formatting and type annotation, the :mod:`tol_colors` module is re-distributed as downloaded from, https://personal.sron.nl/~pault/data/tol_colors.py.
-The tol_colors.py module is distributed under the Standard 3-clause BSD license.
-To access the tol_colors module directly:
+Other than re-formatting and type annotation, the :mod:`mergeron.ext.tol_colors` module is re-distributed as downloaded from, https://personal.sron.nl/~pault/data/tol_colors.py.
+The :mod:`tol_colors.py` module is distributed under the Standard 3-clause BSD license.
+To access the :mod:`mergeron.ext.tol_colors` module directly:

 .. code-block:: python

-    import mergeron.ext.tol_colors
+    import mergeron.ext.tol_colors as ptc

 Documentation for this package is in the form of the API Reference.
 Documentation for individual functions and classes is accessible within a python shell.
 For example:

 .. code-block:: python

-    import mergeron.core.data_generation as dgl
+    import mergeron.core.market_sample as market_sample

-    help(dgl.gen_market_sample)
+    help(market_sample.MarketSample)

 .. image:: https://img.shields.io/endpoint?url=https://python-poetry.org/badge/v0.json